Understanding the Law

-But where does the law draw the line between effective if a little sharp business practices and criminal activity?
+Where does the law draw the line between what can be sharp business practice and criminal activity?
 When does a replica become a forgery?
 And what are the consequences for someone who finds themselves in the firing line of a criminal investigation?

 Art Forgery and Fake Antiques

-Antiques and Art Fraud is really a collection of different illegal practices, some which are usually committed by people in the industry, and others by general criminals, who may not know the possible value of items they are dealing with.
+Antiques and Art Fraud is really a collection of different illegal practices, some of which are usually committed by people in the business, and others by general criminals who may not know the possible value of items they are dealing with.

 Fakes, Forgeries and Misrepresentation

 One of the simplest frauds involving high value items happens when sellers describe them as something more valuable than they are.
 An example might be an aged Japanese made Fender Stratocaster sold as an all original ‘58 USA made edition.
-The guitar is a genuine Fender, but rather than being worth £50,000, it may be worth no more than a thousand at best, and probably significantly less.
+The guitar is a genuine Fender, but rather than being worth £50,000, it may be worth no more than a thousand at best.

 Other items may be outright forgeries.
 This is particularly prevalent with works of art by established artists and high end antiques from noted periods or particular design houses or workshops.
 A regency table circa 1820 may be in fact little more than firewood circa 1987, but still be offered as the real thing at £20,000.

-Where an item is presented as something it is not and this is investigated by Trading Standards or the police, the defendant may be prosecuted for Fraud by False Representation (if it is a business transaction, or a transaction between two individuals), or under the Consumer Protection from Unfair Trading Regulations (otherwise known as the CPRs), if it is a transaction between a consumer and a business.
+Where an item is presented as something it is not and this is investigated by Trading Standards or the police, the defendant may be prosecuted for Fraud by False Representation (if it is a business transaction, or a transaction between two individuals), or under the Consumer Protection from Unfair Trading Regulations if it is a transaction between a consumer and a business.

 The CPRs have replaced the Trade Descriptions Act, and place a duty on someone dealing in business to behave fairly to consumers.
 This means that they cannot deceive the customer.
 This can include an omission to mention something that may influence the customer's decision.
 This means that not mentioning something about authenticity or condition which in the circumstances is relevant may be an offence, which could cover fake antiques irrespective of what was said.